coffeemug/defstartup/_drafts/add-to-models.md

     distributions -- consider their incentives; separate the people from the problem -- be hard on the problem, soft on the people)
   - Compliance: anchoring, door in the face, foot in the door, etc.
+Engineering
+  - Data structures are more important than code
+  - Re-editable code (Donald Knuth "bias against the fashion for reusable code")
+  - Software release train

 # Possibly add later: